Ronak-Ronu/BeRony/README.md

 - Authentication & Authorization ✅
 - Share blogs throughtout various social media ✅
 - Comment Section to share thoughts about posts ✅
-- Reeling Blogs and vlogs
+- Reeling Blogs and vlogs (v1.0.1) ✅
-- Create and share video blogs or vlogs
+- Create and share video blogs or vlogs ✅
 - will introduce Android,ios applications
-- collaborative blogging
+- collaborative blogging (v1.0.1) ✅
 - monetize your ideas
+- Users can order Hard Copy of their favourite blog
+- schedule blog publication
+- Scaling and Marketing

 ## Run Development